denten-books/plain-text/0-intro.md

 and the decoding of text ultimately reclaims a measure of agency.
 This may seem strange at first: to recover the subject in the physical minutiae of the textual--technological encounter.
-Yet the point of contact between human, text, and device is significant precisely because it is here that the subject seems to disappear into the machine and the machine appears in the guise of an artificially intelligent actor.
+Yet the point of contact between human, text, and device is significant precisely because it is here, in the liminal zone of semiotic exchange, that the subject seems to disappear into the machine and the machine appears in the guise of an artificially intelligent actor.

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper constitutes the document of record, which, once